 How do I start if I don’t know where to start?

-If you want to, you can always get a friend or family member that you trust to help you during the initial stage of organising.
+If you can and/or want to, you can always try getting a friend or family member to help you during the initial stage of organising.
 This will help you to get through the “easy” part of organisation before you do the (emotionally) difficult part on your own.
-You can also, before you even start to organise your room, look for those places in your area that will either take second-hand items or that will take donations of second-hand goods for charity.
-Then you decide beforehand to which of these you want to take anything you decide not to keep and that is still in good condition.

 What are the steps you need to take to organise your room?